Alluxio/alluxio/docs/Contributing-to-Tachyon.md

 $ mvn -Declipse.workspace="your Eclipse Workspace" eclipse:configure-workspace
 ```

-If you are using IntelliJ IDEA, you may need to change the Maven profile to 'contractTest' in order
+If you are using IntelliJ IDEA, you may need to change the Maven profile to 'developer' in order
 to avoid import errors.
 You can do this by going to

     View > Tool Windows > Maven Projects